Small-scale proxies for large-scale Transformer training instabilities: Output norm growth

-This section discusses the growth of the parameter norm during Transformer training as previously studied by~\citet{merrill2020effects, jaehoonnote}, and relates this phenomenon to the attention logit growth and AdamW epsilon instabilities (Sections~\ref{sec:logitgrowth} and \ref{sec:new}, respectively).
+This section discusses the growth of the output norms during Transformer training as previously studied by~\citet{merrill2020effects, jaehoonnote}, and relates this phenomenon to the attention logit growth and AdamW epsilon instabilities (Sections~\ref{sec:logitgrowth} and \ref{sec:new}, respectively).
+As empirical evidence, Figure~\ref{fig:outstats} shows that the RMS of the Transformer block output is mainly determined by learning rate.

-An observation of~\citet{jaehoonnote} is that, when using an adaptive optimizer, the movement of parameters can be approximated by a random walk.
-We show parameter root mean square (RMS) throughout training in Figure~\ref{fig:rmst}\footnote{We show parameter RMS for the first MLP layer in various blocks, but expect other layers to exhibit similar trends.}, which appears to follow a predictable trend.
-This aligns with the aforementioned observation, and is further supported by Figure~\ref{fig:paramstats}.
-Figure~\ref{fig:paramstats} displays parameter RMS as a function model scale and learning rate, averaged over the last 500 training steps.
-As before, parameter RMS is determined primarily by learning rate.
-As parameter RMS grows, we would expect output RMS to also grow.
-This is validated by Figure~\ref{fig:outstats}, which shows that the RMS of the Transformer block output is mainly determined by learning rate, and follows a very similar trend to parameter RMS.

-There are two interesting takeaways.
-First, this observation helps to explain why the attention output logits become large at high learning rates as observed by~\citet{dehghani2023scaling} and Section~\ref{sec:logitgrowth}.
-This is the only feature in the network we test whose magnitude depends quadratically on parameter RMS.
+We have two hypothesis which relate parameter norm growth~\cite{merrill2020effects} and subsequent output norm growth to instability.
+First, we believe that the attention output logits are the first to become large because they are the only feature in the network we test whose magnitude depends quadratically on parameter RMS.
 For inputs $X$ with unit RMS, a typical matrix multiply $XW$ with parameters $W$ will result in features $Y$ where $\text{RMS}(Y)$ is a linear function of $\text{RMS}(W)$.
 On the other hand, the attention logit entries are computed via $\langle XW_1, XW_2 \rangle$ so depend quadratically on $\text{RMS}(W)$.
-They are therefore the first to become large when the parameter norm grows.
 Next, this helps to explain the decreasing trend in gradient scale observed in Section~\ref{sec:new} (Figure~\ref{fig:normscale}).
 In a pre-normalization~\cite{radford2019language} Transformer~\cite{vaswani2017attention} there is an output layernorm layer~\cite{ba2016layer} after the last Transformer block and before the final linear layer.
 The gradient from this output layernorm layer is scaled by the reciprocal of the input RMS.
-In addition to growing with LR, this RMS is growing with depth because of the residual connections (Figure~\ref{fig:outstats}).
+This RMS is growing with depth because of the residual connections (Figure~\ref{fig:outstats}).
 As the RMS leaving the last Transformer block grows, the gradient received shrinks.

 For completeness we now compute the layernorm gradient to input $x$.
 We assume the input as mean zero and the layernorm has no bias for simplicity.
 Let

 where $m = \mathbb{E}_i\left[ x_i^2 \right] + \epsilon$.